aommm/PYYEhljVwUqatyvSSFrm8Q/README.md

   1. Results are on the following format: `{from: 'HKD', to: 'USD', timestamp: new Date(...), rate: '0.13'}`

 ### Howto run tests
-1. Make sure you have mongodb running locally (the tests creates temporary databases)
+1. Update `config.js` with connection strings for mongodb test database and beanstalk queue
 2. `npm test`

 ### Known issues
 * Tests:
-  * Database created by "Launching workers" test is not deleted when test exits
-    * _Workaround_: After running tests, delete database manually from mongo shell
   * Sometimes, test queue can hold old test jobs, which can cause tests to fail.
     * _Workaround_: Run `node scripts/clear.js aommm-test` to clear queue
     * _Planned fix_: Tell Mocha to empty test queue before running tests